runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   ATLANTIS_ENABLE_REGEXP_CMD=true
   ```
   Enable Atlantis to use regular expressions on plan/apply commands when `-p` flag is passed with it.

+  This can be used to run all defined projects in `atlantis.yaml` using `atlantis plan -p .*`.

-  This will not work with `-d` yet and to use `-p` the projects must be defined in the repo `atlantis.yaml` file.
+  This will not work with `-d` yet and to use `-p` the repo projects must be defined in the repo `atlantis.yaml` file.

   ::: warning SECURITY WARNING
   It's not supposed to be used with `--disable-apply-all`.
-  The command `atlantis apply -p .*` will bypass the restriction and run apply on every projects
+  The command `atlantis apply -p .*` will bypass the restriction and run apply on every projects.
   :::

 ### `--enable-diff-markdown-format`